christianjtr/apdex-board/README.md

 It's just another test...

+Apdex Board - Code challenge: Assessment developed in order to deliver a client-side framework-less / library-less solution to display some apps info.

 We want to build a new page view that shows the list of applications running on every host.
 You are asked to build a new feature to display the most satisfying applications deployed on each host.

 ### Key restrictions